Maintaining Your Watch

 As water evaporates it cools the watch.
 Furthermore, as the watch cools, the air inside the watch contracts.
 Therefore, a leaking watch draws water through the leak point and into the watch mechanism.
 Submerging your watch is not the only way to cause damage!
 A splash due to hand washing, a rain shower, or a spilled drink can cause damage to your watch!

 Why does water cause damage?

-Watches should be inspected for leaks periodically and the seals replaced when old and unreliable.
-Sealed watches (water resistant) with a small leak cannot be dried out.
-The moisture is trapped inside until the case is opened.
-A tiny amount of water can go unnoticed and remain trapped in the watch for months causing great damage.
-For this reason water resistant watches with a small leak are more susceptible to water damage than a non-sealed watch.
+All watches should be inspected for leaks periodically and the seals replaced when they are old and unreliable.
+Sealed watches (also called water-resistant watches) that have a small leak cannot be dried out.
+For example, a tiny amount of water can go unnoticed and remain trapped in the watch for months causing great damage.
+Water-resistant watches with a small leak are more susceptible to water damage than a non-sealed watch.
 The watch should be resealed after the removal of the water to prevent leaking.
-Watches that are made without seals (costume watches or older dress watches) can breathe and the trapped moisture can escape if put in a warm place for a while.
-Any moisture inside a watch should be removed immediately to prevent further damage.
+Without a seal, watches can breathe and let the trapped moisture escape if you leave it in a warm place for a while.
+Therefore, watches must have moisture removed to prevent damage.

 What else can I do?

 When maintaining your watch, watch mechanisms with moving parts require periodic maintenance also to keep them running smoothly.
-Bring them in to Masterpiece Watch Repair!
-Cleaning and re-lubricating of moving parts assures reduced wear and reliable operation.
-By keeping in mind these simple facts about watches and providing careful maintenance a watch will perform better and give many years of reliable service.
+Bring them into Masterpiece Watch Repair!
+Cleaning and re-lubricating of moving parts assure reduced wear and reliable operation.
+In conclusion, by keeping in mind these simple facts about watches and providing careful maintenance a watch will perform better and give many years of reliable service.